Photo Finish Records

 Photo Finish Records is an American independent record label founded by Matt Galle in 2006.
 Based in New York City, the label specializes in alternative rock, pop, and electronic artists.
 It was first distributed through Atlantic Records, then Universal Music Group.
-Virgin Music Label & Artist Services, which is owned by UMG, became its distributor in late 2019.
+Virgin Music Group, which is owned by UMG, became its distributor in late 2019.

 History

 Atlantic Records (2006–12)

 In 2006, Photo Finish and Matt Galle signed a joint venture deal with Atlantic Records.
 Their first release was the debut self-titled five-song EP from the New-York-based post-hardcore band Envy on the Coast, followed by the debut EP and studio album from Washington-based rock band Danger Radio.

 The label garnered major success with the debut album from the Colorado-based duo 3OH!3, WANT, which peaked at number 44 on the Billboard Top 200 Chart, while their song "Don't Trust Me" went to #1 on the Top 40 Charts, eventually selling over 3 million digital copies.

 In August 2008, Photo Finish released the debut album by Anthony Green, Avalon, which debuted at number 44 on the Billboard charts, the label's most successful first-week performance for a release.
 In 2010, the Virginia-based band The Downtown Fiction’s song I Just Wanna Run played on the season premiere of Jersey Shore; the track ultimately went Gold.